stroemlind/artsinalta/README.md

   ![Safari](documentation/testing-scrle’ the way I have imported it or with the help of the Autoprefixer.
 The browser does not support the given eenshots/safari-view.png)

 ### Code Validation
-For automatically testing the WC3 Validator and Jigsaw Validator was used on the code.
+For automatically testing, the WC3 Validator and Jigsaw Validator was used.

 * HTML
- * The code have no form of errors but it has one warning, which is that the Quote section lacks a h-element, when passing through the offical [WC3-validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fstroemlind.github.io%2Fartsinalta%2Findex.html)
+ * The code has no form of errors, but it has one warning, which is that the Quote section lacks a h-element when passing through the official[WC3-validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fstroemlind.github.io%2Fartsinalta%2Findex.html)
  ![HTML](documentation/testing-screenshots/htmlvalidator.png)

 * CSS